sorykkk/smart-parking/QUICKSTART.md

 - **Frontend**: http://localhost:5173
 - **Backend API**: http://localhost:5000/api/health

-You should see a map with parking locations in Cluj-Napoca!
+You should see a map with parking locations in Timisoara!

 ## 🎉 That's It!